章 2. Initial LVS Configuration

-After installing Red Hat Enterprise Linux, you must take some basic steps to set up the LVS router and the real servers.
+After installing Red Hat Enterprise Linux, you must take some basic steps to set up both the LVS routers and the real servers.
 This chapter covers these initial steps in detail.

-The LVS router node that becomes the active node once Load Balancer Add-On is started is also referred to as the primary node.
-When configuring Load Balancer Add-On, use the Piranha Configuration Tool on the primary node.
+The LVS router node that becomes the active node once LVS is started is also referred to as the primary node.
+When configuring LVS, use the Piranha Configuration Tool on the primary node.

-The Red Hat Enterprise Linux installation program installs all of the components needed to set up Load Balancer Add-On, but the appropriate services must be activated before configuring Load Balancer Add-On.
-For the LVS router, set the appropriate services to start at boot time.
-There are three primary tools available for setting services to activate at boot time under Red Hat Enterprise Linux : the command line program
+The Red Hat Enterprise Linux installation program installs all of the components needed to set up LVS, but the appropriate services must be activated before configuring LVS.
+For both LVS routers, set the appropriate services to start at boot time.
+There are three primary tools available for setting services to activate at boot time under Red Hat Enterprise Linux: the command line program

 chkconfig, the ncurses-based program